In February 2020 PMI published PMI Pulse of the Profession that says: “Work has changed. So must the way the world thinks about projects.”

 In 1989 PROMT II was renamed to PRINCE and the acronym was changed to Projects In Controlled Environments.
 Then in 1996, Simpact Systems upgraded the methodology name to what we know as Prince2®.
 A lot of companies nowadays use Prince2® as a project management process in the software industry.

-Project Manager is leading the work of the software project team, that usually includes roles such as developers, testers, business analysts, product designer.
+The project Manager leads the work of the software project team, which usually includes roles such as developers, testers, business analysts, and product designers.

 In 2001 seventeen people met in Utah (USA) "to talk, ski, relax, and try to find common ground".
-The result of this meeting, we know today as The Agile Manifesto.
+The result of this meeting, we known today as The Agile Manifesto.

 Source: Agile Manifesto

-I believe that this will continue to evaluate, as we are living in a changing environment and Project Managers will keep looking for project management methods that will address risk management, increase the performance of delivery, and quality of the deliverables.
+I believe that this will continue to be evaluated, as we are living in a changing environment and Project Managers will keep looking for project management methods that will address risk management, and increase the performance of delivery, and quality of the deliverables.

 We may divide approaches to project management into two: waterfall and agile.
-Waterfall model is also called a cascade approach in which phases take place one after another.
-For example, the project starts with estimation, then moves to development followed by testing, user acceptance tests and release to production.
-On the other hand, there are agile frameworks, such as Scrum, Kanban, FDD, which presents a more lean and iterative approach with project phases repeated in cycles.
+The waterfall model is also called a cascade approach in which phases take place one after another.
+For example, the project starts with estimation, then moves to development followed by testing, user acceptance tests, and release to production.
+On the other hand, there are agile frameworks, such as Scrum, Kanban, FDD, which present a more lean and iterative approach with project phases repeated in cycles.

 Kanban is a lean approach to software development.
-The team follows the process they have and uses the Kanban Board to visualise it.
-On the Board, each team can define their steps in a process.
+The team follows the process they have and uses the Kanban Board to visualize it.
+On the board, each team can define their steps in a process.

-The main difference when comparing, for example, to Scrum is that FDD focuses on utilising effort of a team and resources to deliver features which are immediately valuable for a client.
+The main difference when comparing, for example, to Scrum is that FDD focuses on utilizing the effort of a team and resources to deliver features that are immediately valuable for a client.

-Waterfall methods are based on a cascade approach, which put phases in sequence.
-The planning is very detailed and happens at the beginning of a project; hence late findings, changes to the scope may significantly increase the cost of a project.
+Waterfall methods are based on a cascade approach, which puts phases in sequence.
+The planning is very detailed and happens at the beginning of a project; hence late findings and changes to the scope may significantly increase the cost of a project.
 Moreover, it extends the time to market, because release to production (or actual delivery) happens at the end of the process.

-Skipping any of the execution phases in the management process may impact key performance indicators such as project costs and timeline.
+Skipping any of the execution phases in the management process may impact key performance indicators such as project costs and timelines.